 Maintainers and Contributors MUST have a Platform account and SHOULD use their real names or a well-known alias.

 A patch SHOULD be a minimal and accurate answer to exactly one identified and agreed problem.

-A patch MUST adhere to the code style guidelines of the project if these are defined.
+A patch MUST adhere to the code style guidelines of the project defined in RFC 7.

 A patch MUST adhere to the “Evolution of Public Contracts” guidelines defined below.